phredreeq/anomaly-detection-login-behaviour/README.md

 ### Rule-Based Detection vs Machine Learning

-Rule-based detection — Splunk approach:
+Rule-based detection - Splunk approach:
 You write: if failures > 5 then flag it
 Problem: attacker just tries 4 times and avoids detection

-Machine learning detection — this project:
+Machine learning detection - this project:
-You show the model 100 normal logins
+You show the model 100 normal logins,
-Model learns what normal looks like
+Model learns what normal looks like,
 Model automatically flags anything unusual
-Problem: attacker cannot simply avoid a rule they do not know exists

 ### What is Isolation Forest?

 Isolation Forest detects anomalies by trying to isolate individual data points from the dataset.

 Normal data points are hard to isolate:
 They are surrounded by similar data points